 Please see the Important Dates section at the beginning of this NOFO for the date.
 The deadline applies to new, recompeting, and continuation applicants.
-Commissions' deadlines may be significantly before the CNCS deadlines, so prospective Single-State applicants should contact their respective Commission as soon as possible.
 CNCS reserves the right to extend the submission deadline and any notice of such extended deadline will be posted on CNCS's website.